-Tells a single story split up into multiple slides, usually to elicit either sadness or inspiration in the reader.
+A narrative listicle tells a single story in multiple slides.
+It is usually intended to elicit a strong emotional reaction (inspiration, sadness, etc.) in the reader.
 The goal of the narrative listicle is to keep the reader enticed and wanting to learn more about the story by clicking through to the next slide.
-A narrative article is like a Netflix series, you want the viewer to keep clicking to the next slide/play the next episode.

 - Subheads here are VERY important, and announce major plot points and twists.
 In essence, the subhead should act almost like your first sentence, and summarize the main point of the copy that follows.

 - The copy here should flesh out the subhead with more details or quotes, as well as tease future plot twists and developments in a CTA.
 You’ll lose the reader if they don’t feel like they’re getting new and exciting information every time they click to the next slide.

 - Usually this kind of story will come with its own images or a video you can screencap from.
 Images should be dramatic, interesting and high-quality.
 Consistency is key - do not have an article full of real photos and put an obvious stock photo in the middle of it.
 That will ruin the reader experience.

 - Tease CTA: These should foreshadow future plot twists or developments coming up in the listicle.
 They should elicit emotions of excitement, suspense and curiosity.
 Think of them as cliffhangers at the end of an episode of TV.